Luidog/node-red-contrib-filemaker/README.md

 ### Script Node

 The script node will trigger a script in FileMaker.
 By default the script node will use `msg.payload.layout` as the layout context, and `msg.payload.script` as the script to run.
-An optional script parameter may also be passed using
+An optional script parameter may also be passed using `msg.payload.parameter`.

 #### Example